Where We Last Left Off

 “Why not?” said Logan.

-“First off, you stole that song from Lynyrd Skynyrd, and second, California is anything but sweet,” said Andrea.
+“Because first off, you stole that song from Lynyrd Skynyrd, and second, California is anything but sweet,” said Andrea.

 “Plus, that was a bad joke,” said Sean.
 “And you know how I feel about bad jokes.
 That joke is an insult to the people living in Alabama.”